Today’s Post by Joe Farace

 - It is a ligature of “e” & “t”?
 That’s “et” in Latin, meaning “and”?

-- The word “ampersand” is a slurring of “real words” run together over time?
+- The word “ampersand” is a slurring of “real words” that have been run together over time?

 - The plus sign is actually an ampersand?

-The camera used was my former (now sold) Canon EOS 50D with a (now discontinued) EF28-135mm f/3.5-5.6 IS USM lens at 56mm.
-Exposure was 1/125 at f/18 and ISO 100.
-The JPEG file (made before my current RAW+JPEG shooting regimen) was retouched using Imagenomic’s Portraiture, then tweaked in Vivenza before opening it in Exposure Software’s Exposure X5 where it was converted to black & white adding the edge effects from the software that I am currently in love with.
+The camera used was a Canon EOS 50D with a (now discontinued) EF28-135mm f/3.5-5.6 IS USM lens at 56mm.
+Exposure was 1/125 at f/18 & ISO 100.
+The JPEG file (made before my current RAW+JPEG shooting regimen) was retouched with Imagenomic’s Portraiture & then tweaked in Vivenza before opening it in Exposure Software’s Exposure X5 where it was converted to black & white adding edge effects from the software.

-I had two other shoots with Courtney before she moved on but one of them was My Homage to E.J.
-Bellocq that many people seem to like.
-It’s also in black & white and you can see it here.
+I had two other shoots with Courtney before she moved on to other life pursuits & in one of out subsequent shoots included My Homage to E.J.
+Bellocq that is one of my most popular portraits (of anyone) & one that many people seem to like.
+It’s also in black & white.